mr-chidex/BlogApp_Backend/Readme.md

 # MERN Blog App

 A mern stack blog application, designed with Node Js, Epress JS, React JS, Redux, Mongo DB, Socket.io and bootstrap.
-The frontend is being hosted on Netlify and the backend on heroku.
+The frontend is being hosted on Vercel and the backend on heroku.

 # Frontend Codes